icepony/AlwaysCreateUser/README.md

 If succeed, you will be prompted with the ID of newly created user (usually 10 or above).
 Remember it and replace the <user id> in following commands with this ID.

-If you got “Error: couldn’t create User”, execute setprop fw.max_users 10 first, then retry the command above.

 2. `pm install-existing --user <user id> com.oasisfeng.island`

 3. `dpm set-profile-owner --user <user id> com.oasisfeng.island/.IslandDeviceAdminReceiver`